 And by the way, we also got to eat some of these melon.
 Including my favorite variety, piel de sapo, or toadskin melon.
 The outside looks spotted.
 And the inside is amazing!

-So now that you’ve gotten a taste for all the melon, I give you my eggplant salad with melon.
+Now that we’ve recapped the awesome field trip through the Sacramento region, I give you my eggplant salad with melon.

 I know, it seems strange, but trust me on this one.
 The sweet and savory components fit together like a more traditional prosciutto and melon combination.
 I was inspired by a salad several years ago at Pizzaiolo in Oakland.
 Instead of the muskmelon, they served it with orchid watermelon and big hunks of smoky eggplant.
 And cheese.
 Oh man it was good.